Learning to Describe Solutions for Bug Reports Based on Developer Discussions: Generating Solution Descriptions

 In Table~\ref{table:all-preds}, we show model outputs for the example in Figure~\ref{fig:main-ex}.
 SeqToSeq{} and \HRED{} essentially rephrase aspects of the problem, which are described in the title.
 Both PLBART and \PLBARTFiltered{} capture the solution, with \PLBARTFiltered{} providing more information.
 When there is sufficient context, \HumanHolistic{}\% of the time, either PLBART or \PLBARTFiltered{} generates output that is informative towards bug resolution.
 While this demonstrates that fine-tuning this large, pretrained model on our data can be useful in supporting bug resolution in on-line discussions to some extent, it also shows that there is opportunity for improvement.

 We manually inspected \PLBARTFiltered{}'s outputs and associated user rationales.
 We observe that the model tends to perform better when the solution is clearly stated in 1-3 consecutive sentences (Table~\ref{table:error-analysis} (1) and (2)).
 When more complex synthesis is needed, it sometimes stitches together tokens from the input incorrectly (Table~\ref{table:error-analysis} (3)).
 Next, although the model picks up on information in the context, sometimes, it draws content from an elaboration of the problem from within the discussion rather than a formulation of the solution (Table~\ref{table:error-analysis} (4)).
 This demonstrates that it still struggles to disentangle content relevant to the solution from that about the problem.
-We also find that it sometimes struggles to generate meaningful output when in-lined code is present, highlighting the challenge in bimodal reasoning about code and natural language (Table~\ref{table:error-analysis} (5)).
-Finally, we find problems with repetition and fluency (Table~\ref{table:error-analysis} (1)), as commonly seen in the outputs of neural models~\cite{HoltzmanCurious}.
+It also sometimes struggles to generate meaningful output when in-lined code is present, highlighting the challenge in bimodal reasoning about code and natural language (Table~\ref{table:error-analysis} (5)).